mchobbel/osticket-ical/README.md

 # osticket-ical
 ## Description
-This plugin adds Ical support to osTicket.
+This plugin adds iCal support to osTicket.

 It allows your osTicket install to recognise incoming emails which contain an iCal object and handle it in the following way:
    1. Store the iCal object in the database
    1. Create a human-readable HTML rendering of the iCal object, which is included in in the Ticket-entry.
    1. Provide links in the Ticket-entry to inspect the iCal object and to download it as an .ics file.

-Nb. ical is also called ics or [icalendar](https://en.wikipedia.org/wiki/ICalendar)
+Nb.
+The iCal MEME-type is also called ics or [icalendar](https://en.wikipedia.org/wiki/ICalendar)

 ## Requires
    1. osTicket - https://github.com/osTicket/osTicket